d-tatianin/BLogger/README.md

 -   `bool async` -> Creates an async logger if true, blocking otherwise.
 -   `bool console_logger` -> Adds an stdout sink if set to true.
 -   `bool colored` -> Makes the stdout sink colored if set to true.
--   `BLoggerString tag` -> Current logger name.
+-   `std::string tag` -> Current logger name.
--   `BLoggerString pattern` -> Create the logger with this pattern, or uses the default one if empty.
+-   `std::string pattern` -> Create the logger with this pattern, or uses the default one if empty.
 -   `level filter` -> Logging filter.
 -   `bool file_logger` -> Adds a file sink if set to true.
--   `BLoggerString path` -> Path to a directory where you what the logs to be stored.
+-   `std::string path` -> Path to a directory where you what the logs to be stored.
 -   `size_t bytes_per_file` -> Maximum bytes per log file.
 Use `BLOGGER_INFINITE` for unlimited size.
 -   `size_t log_files` -> Maximum log files.
 -   `bool rotate_logs` -> Overwrites the oldest log file if the limit is hit.